Violation of the "information-disturbance relationship" in finite-time quantum measurements: Non-Markovianity during quantum measurements

 Any violation of this inequality is a signature of non-Markovian dynamics which can be observed via the fidelity difference function

 Negative values of $\Delta(t, \tau)$ serve as sufficient but not necessary condition of non-Markovianity.
-Using Eq.~(\ref{fdiff}), we have evaluated the fidelity difference $G(t,\tau)$ as a function of $t$ and $\theta$ for the density matrices corresponding to $\rho_1$=$\rho_{_{\mathrm B}}^{\Vert}(t=0, p=0)$ and $\rho_2$=$\rho_{_{\mathrm B}}^{\Vert}(t, p)$ ((Eq.~(\ref{matrixB1})), as illustrated in Figures~\ref{MakA} and \ref{MakB}.
+Using Eq.~(\ref{fdiff}), we have evaluated the fidelity difference $G(t,\tau)$ as a function of $t$ and $\theta$ for the density matrices corresponding to $\rho_1$=$\rho_{_{\mathrm B}}^{\Vert}(t=0, p=0)$ and $\rho_2$=$\rho_{_{\mathrm B}}^{\Vert}(t, p)$ (Eq.~(\ref{matrixB1}), as illustrated in Figures~\ref{MakA} and \ref{MakB}.
 The figures highlight important differences between systems where $c_3 > c$ and those with $c > c_3$.
-In regions midway with $25 < \theta < 42 $, there is enhancement of non-Markovianity with precision $p$ when $c_3 > c$.
+In the regions midway: $25 < \theta < 42 $, there is enhancement of non-Markovianity with precision $p$ when $c_3 > c$.
 In systems where $c_3 < c$, the non-Markovian regions are located at the peripheral regions, $\theta \approx 0, 90$.
 We note that at $c_3 > c$ the optimized angle $\theta$ used in the evaluation of the classical correlation in Eq.~(\ref{C}) is about $90$, decreasing gradually with increase $p$.
 At $c_3 < c$, the optimized angle $\theta < 30$.
-These results highlight the role of $c, c_3$ parameters on the links between non-Markovian dynamics and optimization processes associated with the classical correlation measure.
-These findings have implications in the violation of the ``measurement-disturbance relationship" in Eq.~(\ref{trade}).
-For instance, a possible pathway for violation of this relationship may be attained when gain in information exceeds disturbance between two states via non-Markovian processes.
-This possibility however require further investigation involving more generalized systems, as numerical results related to just two subsystems have been provided here.
+These results highlight the role of $c, c_3$ parameters in determining the links between non-Markovian dynamics and optimization processes associated with the classical correlation measure.

+The findings in Figures~\ref{MakA} and \ref{MakB} may provide a speculative basis to examine links between violation of the ``measurement-disturbance relationship" in Eq.~(\ref{trade}) and non-Markovianity.
+Is it possible that a pathway for violation of this relationship is attained when gain in information exceeds disturbance between two states via non-Markovian processes?
+This challenging question needs experimental verification using more generalized systems, as numerical results related to just two subsystems have been provided here.